Tobanp/av-guidance/bill1/0headmatter.md

-    AN ACT Building Autonomous Technologies, Manufacturing, and Networks AN ACT Relating to the use of autonomous vehicles within the state of Washington;
+    AN ACT Relating to Building Autonomous Technologies, Manufacturing, and Networks
 - adding a new chapter to TITLE 46;

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: